 - Rape Crisis – working with survivors of sexual violence and childhood sexual abuse.

-- Newcastle University Student Wellbeing Service – undertaking clinical assessments and providing counselling to students for a range of issues.
+- University Student Wellbeing Service – undertaking clinical assessments and providing counselling to students for a range of issues.

 - Diploma in Psychotherapeutic Counselling with Distinction, Northern Guild of Psychotherapy (equivalent to Level 6)